Chart Color Schemes

 Tweed Heads hosts an older demographic, ranking in the top quartile nationwide

-Tweed Heads' median age is 48 years, which is older than Rest of NSW's median age of 43 and significantly higher than Australia's median age of 38.
-The age profile shows that the 65-74 year-old group is particularly prominent at 14.7%, while the 5-14 year-old group is smaller at 8.9% compared to Rest of NSW.
-This concentration of 65-74 year-olds is well above the national average of 9.4%.
-Post-2021 Census data shows that the 35-44 age group has grown from 11.1% to 12.6%, while the 55-64 age group has declined from 14.1% to 12.3%.
-Demographic modeling suggests that Tweed Heads' age profile will change significantly by 2041, with the 85+ age cohort projected to expand considerably, increasing by 483 people (55%) from 872 to 1,356.
-In contrast, population declines are projected for the 15-24 and 55-64 age cohorts.
+Tweed Heads's median age is 48 years, which is materially older than Rest of NSW's 43 and significantly higher than Australia's median age of 38.
+The age profile shows that those aged 65-74 are particularly prominent, making up 14.7% of the population, while those aged 5-14 are comparatively smaller at 8.9%, compared to Rest of NSW.
+This concentration of those aged 65-74 is well above the national average of 9.4%.
+Post-2021 Census data shows that the 35-44 age group has grown from 11.1% to 12.6% of the population, while the 55-64 cohort has declined from 14.1% to 12.3%.
+Demographic modeling suggests that Tweed Heads's age profile will evolve significantly by 2041.
+The 85+ age cohort is projected to expand considerably, increasing by 483 people (55%) from 872 to 1,356.
+Conversely, population declines are projected for the 15-24 and 55-64 cohorts.